tier4/caret_doc/docs/design/latency_definitions/communication.md

 # Communication

-The communication latency is the time difference between the time the message is passed from the ownership of the callback to the next callback.
+Communication latency is an expression of how much time it takes for a topic message to travel from source callback to next callback.

-$$
-l_{comm} = t_{receive} - t_{transfer}
-$$

-In particular, if transfer of ownership is publish and receive of ownership is subscribe, it is defined as follows

 $$
 l_{comm} = t_{sub} - t_{pub}